LuizGAPires/Basic_Raytracing/README.md

 This repository walks through the core concepts of ray tracing: rays, spheres, shading, anti-aliasing, diffuse reflection, and more — all crafted with clarity and simplicity.

 ---

+## 📸 Preview

+The renderer outputs a simple PPM image file (`.ppm`), which can be viewed with most image viewers or converted using ImageMagick or similar tools.

+---

+## 🚀 Features

+- ✅ Custom vector math implementation (`vec3`)
+- ✅ Basic ray-object intersection
+- ✅ Scene made of spheres (`hittable_list`)
+- ✅ Ray-sphere intersection
+- ✅ Color shading based on ray depth
+- ✅ Anti-aliasing
+- ✅ Recursive ray bouncing for diffuse materials
+- ✅ Outputs `.ppm` image

+---

+## 🧪 Sample Output